 Non-Major Naval Weapons and Control Engineering Courses

-In addition to the Robotics and Control Engineering Major, the department is also responsible for offering the following courses to students outside our major:
+In addition to the Robotics and Control Engineering Major, the department is also responsible for offering the following courses to students outside our major.
+A description of these course can be found at the WRC Course Catalog.

 EW300 Naval Weapon Systems